 If you have a gynecologic cancer, your outcomes will be better if you are treated by a gynecologic oncologist right from the beginning.

-Seattle Cancer Care Alliance has more gynecologic oncologists than any other medical center or clinic in the Pacific Northwest.
-They treat all types of gynecologic cancer, including cervical, endometrial, ovarian, and vulvar cancers, uterine sarcoma, and gestational trophoblastic disease.
+Seattle Cancer Care Alliance (SCCA) has more gynecologic oncologists than any other medical center or clinic in the Pacific Northwest.
+We treat all types of gynecologic cancer, including cervical, endometrial, ovarian, and vulvar cancers, uterine sarcoma and gestational trophoblastic disease.

 - Expert care: SCCA doctors treat only cancer and specialize in specific cancer types, such as gynecologic cancer.
 They have a deep understanding of their specialty since they diagnose and treat thousands of cancer cases every year.
 This experience builds their expertise that makes better outcomes possible.

 - Newest treatments: Doctors at SCCA have access to all the latest developments and research in treating cancer.
 Your care comes from combined expertise of Fred Hutchinson Cancer Research Center, UW Medicine, and Seattle Children's.
 Newsweek ran an article that explores the difference between getting treated at a top cancer center and a local community hospital.
 The disparity in outcomes, in many cases, can be quite striking.
 Read the article here.

 When your treatment is complete, we'll keep close watch on your health through our Women’s Wellness Clinic where we provide wellness-focused follow-up care focused on cancer treatment recovery.

 Every gynecologic cancer patient at SCCA has a personal health-care team that includes a gynecologic oncologist, surgery staff, nurse case managers and a radiation oncologist, if needed.